by Mike Geary, aka – The Nutrition Watchdog

 - 2-3 packets of stevia

 - 1 scoop of your favorite naturally-sweetened vanilla protein (this is one of my personal favorite vanilla proteins that does NOT use artificial sweeteners AND is made from grass-fed whey, which is hard to find)

 Some recipes call for you to cook the egg nog, and other recipes just do a raw egg nog.
 I chose to make this one raw, because I’m personally not afraid of raw egg yolks, and have never once gotten sick in my entire life from raw egg yolks, as the risk of pasture raised egg yolks containing salmonella is very slim compared to factory farmed egg yolks, which has a higher risk, although still low.

 Plus, when you cook egg yolks, you oxidize some of the cholesterol, making it a little bit less healthy, so that’s another reason we chose to make this egg nog raw instead of cooked.
 Honestly, the taste is better raw in my opinion too.

 However, if you’re at all concerned about eating uncooked egg yolks, you can always follow any recipe for egg nog that cooks the egg nog, but just use these ingredients I show in this one.

 To make this raw egg nog is very simple…

 Place all of the ingredients above in a blender and blend for about 30-60 seconds.
 You’re done!
 It’s incredibly delicious and as you saw in my description in the intro of this blog, it’s actually loaded with beneficial nutrients, lower in sugar than most egg nog, and higher in protein!

-Here’s a couple more great holiday recipes from the Paleohacks blog if you’re looking for more awesome healthy ideas for holiday treats:
+Here’s a couple more great recipes from the Paleohacks blog if you’re looking for more awesome ideas for healthy treats: